derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide300.md

   ![](images/300/7.png)

-- In a new browser tab, navigate to the **Kubernetes dashboard** at [http://localhost:8001/ui]().
+- In a new browser tab, navigate to the **Kubernetes dashboard** at [**Kubernetes dashboard**](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/).
 Click on **Overview** in the left side navigation menu.
 You should see four twitter-feed pods -- the two that we deployed in the previous lab, running the old code version, and two new ones running the new code version.

   ![](images/300/8.png)